TITLE 35: ENVIRONMENTAL PROTECTION

 ii) When a visual inspection is not planned and the remanufacturer or other person that stores or treats the hazardous secondary material could not have known about the inspection 30 calendar days before refilling the tank, the remanufacturer or other person that stores or treats the hazardous secondary material must notify the Agency as soon as possible, but no later than seven calendar days before refilling of the tank.
 This notification may be made by telephone and immediately followed by a written explanation for why the inspection is unplanned.
 Alternatively, written notification, including the explanation for the unplanned inspection, may be sent so that it is received by the Agency at least seven calendar days before refilling the tank.

-E) In the event that a defect is detected, the remanufacturer or other person that stores or treats the hazardous secondary material must repair the defect in accordance with the requirements of subsection (k).
+E) In the event that a defect is detected, the remanufacturer or other person that stores or treats the hazardous secondary material must repair the defect in compliance with subsection (k).

-F) The remanufacturer or other person that stores or treats the hazardous secondary material must maintain a record of the inspection in accordance with the requirements specified in Section 721.989(b).
+F) The remanufacturer or other person that stores or treats the hazardous secondary material must maintain a record of the inspection in compliance with the requirements specified in Section 721.989(b).

-4) Safety devices, as defined in Section 721.981, may be installed and operated as necessary on any tank complying with the requirements of subsection (e).
+4) Safety devices, as defined in Section 721.981, may be installed and operated as necessary on any tank complying with subsection (e).

-1) The remanufacturer or other person that stores or treats the hazardous secondary material must design the external floating roof in accordance with the following requirements:
+1) The remanufacturer or other person that stores or treats the hazardous secondary material must design the external floating roof as follows:

 A) The external floating roof must be designed to float on the liquid surface except when the floating roof must be supported by the leg supports.